Skip to content

 Host check: Caps vary.
 Check before the invite goes out.

-The free and paid limits matter.
-Kahoot’s own participant-limit help page was updated in April 2026 and says limits depend on account type and plan.
-Personal and school plans can range from small free sessions to much larger paid tiers.
+Mind the free and paid caps.
+Kahoot’s own participant-limit help page, updated in June 2026, says limits hinge on account type and plan, and personal and school tiers span anything from small free sessions to much larger paid ones.

 Deeper comparison: Read LearnClash vs Kahoot or the broader Kahoot alternatives guide if your group has outgrown Kahoot’s limits.